neofeo/BOX86-BOX64-WINEx86-TUTORIAL/README.md

 2. since you are on Panfrost (RPI4 also has mesa drivers but this only applies to panfrost), we will need OpenGL 3.3 for many games, so we should force it:

     ```
-    sudo nano /etc/environment and on a blank line just type "PAN_MESA_DEBUG=gl3" without quotes, save and close
+    sudo nano /etc/environment and on a blank line just type "PAN_MESA_DEBUG=gl3" without quotes, save and close (it will need a reboot later on).
     ```

+    on RPI4 it should be the same to export these two variables: MESA_GL_VERSION_OVERRIDE=3.3 and MESA_GLSL_VERSION_OVERRIDE=330 on two different lines.

 3. Reboot for now, not required. check that box64 and box86 launch from terminal after that.